-The American Academy of Otolaryngology, Head and Neck Surgery has published their guidelines in 2011 for tonsillectomy in children.
+The American Academy of Otolaryngology, Head and Neck Surgery has published its guidelines in 2011 for tonsillectomy in children.
 These guidelines were recently updated in 2018.
-In this article we are summarizing some of the indications for tonsillectomy.
+In this article, we are summarizing some of the indications for tonsillectomy.

 Recurrent throat infections

 Recurrent throat infections are a common reason among the pediatric population to see a primary care provider and often result in antibiotic treatment.
 The direct cost of outpatient visits and the medications prescribed for sore throats, including antibiotics, are substantial.
 The indirect costs associated with throat infections due to missed school and, for caregivers, loss of time from work is also significant.

 In order to have evidence-based recommendations on the management of recurrent throat infections in children between 1 to 18 years old, Paradise criteria is followed universally to select children who need tonsillectomy.

 According to the paradise criteria, tonsillectomy should be considered in children less than 15 years old with >7 episodes of throat pain in the past year, >5 episodes per year in the past 2 years, or >3 episodes per year in the past 3 years.
 In children who have fewer episodes than this, watchful waiting can be considered.

 |Minimum frequency of sore throat episodes||Seven or more episodes in the preceding year, OR|